Applied Health Economics & Outcomes Research Fellowships

 All two-year fellowships begin in July.

-Fellows are assigned a JSPH faculty mentor who advises them and supervises their progress throughout the course of the fellowship.
+Fellows are assigned a JCPH faculty mentor who advises them and supervises their progress throughout the course of the fellowship.

 Fellows usually spend the first year on the Jefferson campus in downtown Philadelphia, PA.
 Fellows combine formal coursework with actual research or project experiences tailored to their specific interests and goals.

-Fellows are assigned to specific JSPH outcomes research projects to acquire management experience and are encouraged to produce publications and make presentations based on these projects at professional meetings.
+Fellows are assigned to specific JCPH outcomes research projects to acquire management experience and are encouraged to produce publications and make presentations based on these projects at professional meetings.

 Fellows typically spend the second year working at the site of the industry sponsor.
 This provides experience in outcomes research in corporate settings and offers opportunities to see first-hand how policies affect various stakeholders.